ffmulks/bevy_enum_event/README.md

 This macro is particularly useful for:
 - Libraries like [`bevy_fsm`](https://crates.io/crates/bevy_fsm) that need to reference generated module names
-- Code generation tools that work with `EnumEvents`
+- Code generation tools that work with `EnumEvent`
-- Macros that compose with `EnumEvents`
+- Macros that compose with `EnumEvent`

 Most users won't need this macro directly, as they can reference the generated modules by their snake_case names (e.g., `player_state::Idle`).